The Super Tucano and Portugal: Why It Makes More Sense Than It Seems

 Advanced Training: A Long-Overdue Gap to Fill

-Looking at the aircraft and the mission types in which it can be employed, one of the most immediate - and perhaps most uncontroversial - vectors is advanced training.
+One of the most immediate vectors, and perhaps the most uncontroversial, is advanced training.
 Since Portugal retired and decommissioned the Alpha-Jet from operational service, a significant gap has emerged in the training pipeline for pilots seeking to continue their careers in fighter squadrons, at the controls of the F-16.
 The Super Tucano bridges that gap, easing the transition between aircraft such as the Chipmunk and TB-30, and reaction fighters.
-It is equipped with similar - in some cases shared - systems, can be used in ground attack and dogfight training scenarios, and is already capable of replicating the environment and G-forces that fighter pilots will eventually have to manage.
-It is not a replacement for the F-16.
-It is the missing step to get there.

 The morning after the handover ceremony, the A-29N Super Tucanos touched down at Air Base No. 11 - home of Squadron 101 "Roncos" - where the propellers had barely stopped before a new chapter in Portuguese Air Force history began. | Credit: Portuguese Air Force